rollup/rollup/docs/999-big-list-of-options.md

 rollup -i src/main.js ... -e foo,bar,baz
 ```

-When providing a function, it is actually called with three parameters `(id, parent, isResolved)` that can give you more fine-grained control:
+When providing a function, it is called with three parameters `(id, parent, isResolved)` that can give you more fine-grained control:

 * `id` is the id of the module in question
 * `parent` is the id of the module doing the import